 All dogs in Fayette County must be on a leash, behind a fence or on the dog owner’s property under the owner’s supervision at all times when outside.
 Dogs cannot run-at-large, even under voice command, and they must wear their current license and rabies tags at all times.

 There are four locations in Fayette County where dogs can run off-leash in designated areas: Masterson Station Park, Jacobson Park, Coldstream Park, Wellington Park, Phoenix Park* and Pleasant Ridge Park*.
-For more information on the city's dog parks, go to lexingtonky.gov/dog-parks.
+For more information on the city's dog parks, visit lexingtonky.gov/dog-parks.

 If you are having a problem with a barking dog, please consider the following options:

 - Talk to your neighbor: Please give your neighbor the benefit of the doubt.
 In many situations, someone with a noisy dog may not realize that there is a disturbance.
 Dogs bark because of numerous reasons including loneliness, boredom, other animals, passersby or because they’re being teased.
 Doing someone a favor by informing them of the situation first could be the neighborly thing to do!